Furlough: Philippines

 In the Philippines, a furloughed employee is deemed to be placed on "floating status".
 The Labor Code, particularly Article 301, provides a legal basis for the furlough process of an employee; an employee could be furloughed if the business had a "bono fide suspension of operations" or if the said individual should fulfill a military or civic duty.
 The Labor Code emphasizes that the employment status of a furloughed employee is not terminated.
 Employees under "floating status" do not render actual work and thus do not receive any salary.
 However an employee may only be placed on floating status for a period of not more than six months after which the employee could be retrenched or asked to report back to work.

-During the COVID-19 pandemic the Department of Labor and Employment issued an order allowing furloughed employees to be extended for a year provided there is mutual agreement between the employer and employee and for employees to look for alternative temporary work without losing their employment status with their original employer.
+During the COVID-19 pandemic, the Department of Labor and Employment issued an order allowing furloughed employees to be extended for a year provided there is mutual agreement between the employer and employee and for employees to look for alternative temporary work without losing their employment status with their original employer.

 Other uses

 The term furlough in employment can also refer to annual leave, long service leave, or temporary layoff time based on a company-planned schedule.
 For example, with a "work three weeks, off one week" schedule, a company's workforce is divided into four groups.
 Each group, in turn, takes a week off on furlough while the remainder work.
-It can also refer to a vacation from missionary work, military leave, or, in the case of convicts, parole, probation, conjugal visit, or work release.
+It can also refer to a pause from active missionary work, military leave, or, in the case of convicts, parole, probation, conjugal visit, or work release.